When you hire a car / van / motorhome

 is the difference between Excess, Super CDW, Non–Waiver

 and the Deductible?
-Each car rental company uses different
+Each car rental company uses

-a car is hired, Collision Damage Waiver and Theft cover
+same thing.
+When a car is hired, Collision Damage

-are included in the car rental price.
-There is always
+Waiver and Theft cover are included in the car rental

-an Excess (also referred to as Super CDW, Non Waiver
+to as Super CDW, Non Waiver or Deductible) on the

-or Deductible) on the CDW and Theft portion of the rental
+CDW and Theft portion of the rental agreement.
+This

-can range from £200 - £2,000
+range from £200 - £2,000

 When

 you hire a car you need two types of insurance.
-One

-car itself while it is in your care.
+to the hire car itself while it is in your care.

 An

-important thing to remember with collision damage waiver
+important thing to remember with collision damage

-cover from the car hire company, you still may not be
+and bought cover from the car hire company, you

-completely covered.
-In fact you could still be liable
+still may not be completely covered.
+In fact you

-to pay out considerable sums of money in the event that
+of money in the event that you have an accident

-you have an accident and damage the hire car.
+and damage the hire car.

 This

-is because as with many types of insurance buying the
+is because as with many types of insurance buying

-Insurance often comes with excesses and collision damage
+covered.
+Insurance often comes with excesses and

-waiver insurance is no exception.
+collision damage waiver insurance is no exception.

 Excess